Your Kid Talks Great to Adults. But Can They Navigate a Cafeteria?

 The Extracurricular Portfolio Builder

-A structured framework for building a well-rounded activity resume that colleges actually value — covering community organizations (Civil Air Patrol, Sea Cadets, 4-H), STEM competitions (FIRST Robotics, science fairs with ISEF pathways), volunteer service (PVSA certification through approved organizations), performing arts, and dual enrollment as a social bridge.
-Each activity includes age eligibility, registration steps, cost estimates, and how to document it for college applications.
+A college application with "homeschooled, good grades" and no recognizable activities loses to the kid with "varsity soccer, student council, PVSA Gold" — not because the homeschooler is less capable, but because admissions officers can't verify what they can't see.
+This framework builds a documented activity resume that colleges recognize: community organizations (Civil Air Patrol, Sea Cadets, 4-H), STEM competitions (FIRST Robotics, science fairs with ISEF pathways), volunteer service (PVSA certification through approved organizations), performing arts, and dual enrollment as a social bridge.
+Each activity includes age eligibility, registration steps, cost estimates, and how to document it for transcripts.

 Homeschool Sports Leagues Directory

-For families in states without Tim Tebow laws — or families who prefer homeschool-only competition — this section covers the major independent leagues: NCHBC basketball (400+ teams at nationals), HWSA baseball (World Series qualifying), NHFA football (11-man and 8-man), plus individual sport pathways through USA Swimming, USAG, USTA, and junior golf tours that don't require school affiliation.
+In states without Tim Tebow laws, many parents assume their child simply can't compete.
+They can — through independent leagues most families don't know exist: NCHBC basketball (400+ teams at nationals), HWSA baseball (World Series qualifying), NHFA football (11-man and 8-man), plus individual sport pathways through USA Swimming, USAG, USTA, and junior golf tours that don't require school affiliation.

 Social Events & Milestones Guide